sircuspelle/sircuspelle/README.md

 ## Hi there 👋

 - 🔭 I'm working on not getting expelled from ITMO
-- 🌱 I’m currently learning JAVA, Kumir
+- 🌱 I’m currently learning JAVA, shell, computer science and Kumir

 <!--
 **sircuspelle/sircuspelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.